Your Guide to Liability Car Insurance

 Liability insurance protects other drivers

-When you damage another vehicle or another person’s property with your car, the other party involved will
+If you damage another vehicle or another person’s property with your car, the other party involved can

 file an insurance claim

 with your insurance company.
-Depending on the claim, your bodily injury liability or property damage liability will then pay to cover any costs up to your car insurance policy limits.
+Depending on the type of claim, your bodily injury liability or property damage liability will then cover any of the other driver’s medical expenses or repair costs up to your car insurance policy limits.

 card icon